Woodcote High School SEND information for Parents

 Parents/carers of pupils with SEND are welcome to visit the school on an individual basis through contact with the SENDCo prior to making their selection in the autumn term of the school year preceding transition.

 When a student is transferred from a mainstream or a special school, liaison takes place with parents, staff, the educational psychologist and any other relevant agencies.
 The SENDCo disseminates regularly updated information to keep staff fully informed about the needs of all students with special needs.
-The SENDCo or Assistant SENDCos are usually invited to attend the last Annual Review of a Statemented student at Primary School.
+The SENDCo is usually invited to attend the last Annual Review of an EHCP student at Primary School.

 There is a special transition day for high needs SEND pupils which takes place a week before the main transition day for all year 6 pupils.
 The purpose of this is to make these pupils more familiar with the school and make them more confident the following week.